opensvc/docs.opensvc.com/source/compliance.objects.process.rst

 .. code-block:: yaml

         Desc: |
-	  A rule defining a list of unix processes, with their expected parameters, owner, state
+          A rule defining a process that should be running or not running on the target host, its owner's username and the command to launch it or to stop it.
+        Css: comp48

         Outputs:
           -
             Dest: compliance variable
+            Type: json
+            Format: list of dict
             Class: process
-	    Type: json
-	    Format: dict of dict

         Inputs:
           -
             Id: comm
             Label: Command
             DisplayModeLabel: comm
             LabelCss: action16
-	    Mandatory: Yes
+            Mandatory: No
-	    Help: The unix process command (ps -e -o comm)
             Type: string
+            Help: The Unix process command, as shown in the ps comm column.

           -
             Id: args
             Label: Arguments
             DisplayModeLabel: args
             LabelCss: action16
             Mandatory: No
-	    Help: The unix process command (ps -e -o args)
             Type: string
+            Help: The Unix process arguments, as shown in the ps args column.

           -
             Id: state
             Label: State
             DisplayModeLabel: state
             LabelCss: action16
+            Type: string
             Mandatory: Yes
+            Default: on
+            Candidates:
+              - "on"
+              - "off"
-            Help: The expected process state
+            Help: The expected process state.
-            Type: yes/no

           -
             Id: uid
             Label: Owner user id
             DisplayModeLabel: uid
             LabelCss: guy16
-            Mandatory: No
-            Help: The unix user id owning the process
             Type: integer
+            Help: The Unix user id owning the process.

           -
             Id: user
             Label: Owner user name
             DisplayModeLabel: user
             LabelCss: guy16
-            Mandatory: No
-            Help: The unix user name owning the process
             Type: string
+            Help: The Unix user name owning the process.

           -
             Id: start
             Label: Start command
             DisplayModeLabel: start
             LabelCss: action16
-            Mandatory: Yes
-            Help: The command to start (if expected state is on) or stop (if expected state is off) the process, with full path and arguments
             Type: string
+            Help: The command to start or stop the process, including the executable arguments.
+The executable must be defined with full path.

 Data format
 ===========